Interested in consolidating student loans? Contact ACCC first.

 Consolidating student loans may not be the most effective option for you for reducing or eliminating student debt.
 When you contact ACCC, your credit counselor can discuss other student loan programs, including:

-- New repayment plans that extend time for repayment, lower monthly payments, or allow you to make smaller payments now and larger payments later when you may have more income.
+- New repayment plans that extend the time for repayment, lower monthly payments, or allow you to make smaller payments now and larger payments later when you may have more income.

 - Deferment and forbearance options, enabling you to postpone payments on your student loans for a period of time due to economic hardship.